Faiyaj2000/Blood-Bank-Main/README.md

 ## This is the main repository of Blood Bank Website

 # Note :
-## 1 import Blood-Bank-Admin repository goes inside this repository
+## 1) import Blood-Bank-Admin repository goes inside this repository
-## 2 also import Blood-Bank-Donor repository goes inside this repository
+## 2) Also import Blood-Bank-Donor repository goes inside this repository